-- (a) To document compliance with Condition D.3.1 and D.3.2, the Permittee shall maintain records in accordance with (1) through (5) below.
-Records maintained shall be complete and sufficient to establish compliance with the SO2 limit as required in Condition D.3.1 and D.3.2. - (1) Calendar dates covered in the compliance determination period. - (2) Monthly weighted average sulfur content. - (3) Fuel heat content.
+- D.3.3 Record Keeping Requirement - (a) To document compliance with Condition D.3.1 and D.3.2, the Permittee shall maintain records in accordance with (1) through (5) below.
+Records maintained shall be complete and sufficient to establish compliance with the SO2 limit as required in Condition D.3.1 and D.3.2. - (1) Calendar dates covered in the compliance determination period. - (2) Monthly weighted average sulfur content. - (3) Fuel heat content. - (4) Fuel consumption.

-- (4) Fuel consumption. - (5) Monthly weighted average sulfur dioxide emission rate in pounds per million Btus (lb/MMBtu). - (b) All records shall be maintained in accordance with Section C General Record Keeping Requirements, of this permit.
+- (5) Monthly weighted average sulfur dioxide emission rate in pounds per million Btus (lb/MMBtu). - (b) Section C General Record Keeping Requirements, contains the Permittee's obligations with regard to the record keeping required by this condition.